MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Clear-History.md

 ```

 ### -Newest
-Deletes the newest entries in the history.
+Indicates that this cmdlet deletes the newest entries in the history.
 By default, Clear-History deletes the oldest entries in the history.

 ```yaml